-Covid-19 protocol supersedes stated protocol, policies, practices, and events referenced in this handbook.
+Covid-19 protocol supersedes stated protocol, policies, practices, and events referenced in this handbook if we receive new guidance from Alameda Co.
+Pub.
+Health or if student/staff illness dictates a change in protocol.

 ST. THERESA SCHOOL WCEA SELF STUDY 2021 GOALS